davidmoten/rxjava3-pool/README.md

 The `Single<Member>` returned by `Pool.member()` can be subscribed to as many times as you like, concurrently if desired.
 The subscriber will be emitted to with a `Member` that has a value and when the subscriber has finished should call `Member.checkin()` to return the item to the pool.

-Note that the *release* (*dispose*) action should not throw, nor should the *checker* action.
+Note that the *dispose* action should not throw, nor should the *checker* action.
 The *initializing* action may throw and if it does will be subject to retries on user-specified interval.